lukego/soldering/people.md

 grand master soldering instructor.
 He has a bunch of minute-or-two YouTube videos each demonstrating one soldering technique in a masterful way.

+My initial reaction to John Gammell's gorgeous work has been simply "wow."
+He is definitely showing mastery of the techniques.
+Having said that, the practical work that I'm doing always ends up being on much smaller parts and in awkward tight spaces.
+He shows you how to drive safely on the highway but that's different to navigating the maze of one-way streets in a European capital...

 ## Jessa Jones (USA)